Pro-life advocates warn of 'egregious' Democratic bill that would guarantee abortion rights throughout US

 Susan B. Anthony List President Marjorie Dannenfelser called the bill "egregious."

-"While most Americans want reasonable pro-life protections for unborn children, pro-abortion Democrats are moving swiftly in the opposite direction," according to the Catholic News Agency.
+"While most Americans want reasonable pro-life protections for unborn children, pro-abortion Democrats are moving swiftly in the opposite direction," she said, according to the Catholic News Agency.

-She said the bill would "destroy existing pro-life protections at the state level and prevent future pro-life limits from being enacted."
+Dannenfelser said the bill would "destroy existing pro-life protections at the state level and prevent future pro-life limits from being enacted."

 Tom McClusky, president of March for Life Action, told the news agency the bill is part of the Democrats' "radical abortion agenda."